 - Avoiding perfumes, lotions, or air fresheners

-Many people wonder why sensory-seeking behavior and autism seem to go hand-in-hand.
+Many people wonder why sensory seeking behavior and autism seem to go hand-in-hand.
 Since 2013, to receive a diagnosis of Autism Spectrum Disorder from a medical professional, an individual must demonstrate persistent repetitive or ritualistic behaviors.
-Often, these behaviors come in the form of sensory-seeking responses.
-While it’s not required for all individuals with autism to engage in sensory-seeking, many do at different points in time.
+Often, these behaviors come in the form of sensory seeking responses.
+While it’s not required for all individuals with autism to be sensory seekers, many do at different points in time.

 What about Sensory Processing Disorder?

-As you encounter research and advice on treating sensory-seeking behaviors at home, you may also read about Sensory Processing Disorder.
-While not an official diagnosis made by psychiatrists, psychologists, and other medical professionals, Sensory Processing Disorder describes problem behavior and difficulties with over-sensitivity to some environmental stimuli and under-sensitivity to others.
-Many parents of children with sensory-seeking behaviors believe that it relates to their child’s inability to respond appropriately to sensory feedback in the environment.
+As you encounter research and advice on treating sensory seeking behaviors at home, you may also read about Sensory Processing Disorder.
+While not an official diagnosis made by psychiatrists, psychologists, and other medical professionals, SPD describes problem behavior and difficulties with over-sensitivity to some environmental stimuli and under-sensitivity to others.
+Many parents of sensory seekers believe that it relates to their child’s inability to respond appropriately to sensory stimulation in the environment.
 Many of these children also have autism or other developmental disorders.
 If you suspect that your child may have autism or sensory processing issues, consult a professional for an evaluation and diagnosis.

 Are sensory seeking behaviors ‘bad’ or need to be treated?

-One of the growing debates in the Autism and Sensory Processing Disorder communities revolves around sensory-seeking behaviors and whether they should or should not address them.
-Some advocates believe sensory-seeking behaviors help individuals express themselves or meet their needs in the environment.
-Others believe sensory-seeking behaviors are harmful, especially when they interfere with learning or socializing with friends.
-Concerns also arise when sensory-seeking becomes dangerous, like in the case of self-injury or pica.
+One of the growing debates in the Autism and Sensory Processing Disorder communities revolves around sensory seeking behaviors and whether they should or should not address them.
+Some advocates believe these behaviors help the sensory seeker express themselves or meet their needs in the environment.
+Others believe these seeking behaviors are harmful, especially when they interfere with learning or socializing with friends.
+Concerns also arise when this behavior becomes dangerous, like in the case of self-injury or pica.

-Like most things related to autism, there’s a spectrum of different answers to the question of whether to intervene with a sensory-seeking behavior.
-In most cases, individualizing the decision to treat sensory-seeking at home, a clinic, or in school leads to better outcomes.
-The decision should account for individual preferences, the severity of the behavior, and the values of a family.
+Like most things related to autism, there’s a spectrum of different answers to the question of whether to intervene with these behaviors.
+In most cases, individualizing the decision to treat sensory craving at home, a clinic, or in school leads to better outcomes.
+The decision should account for:

-If you evaluate that your child’s sensory-seeking behaviors are creating barriers to learning and may need intervention, below are some steps to help you assess the best way to respond:
+If you evaluate that your child’s seeking behaviors are creating barriers to learning and may need intervention, below are some steps to help you assess the best way to respond:

 - Step Two: Determine a goal.
 Children on the autism spectrum engage in a variety of different profiles of sensory seeking behavior.
-Because no two children are the same, every goal about treating sensory-seeking behaviors at home should adapt to that child and family’s needs.
-After observing your child, set a goal about how you’d like to change your child’s sensory-seeking behaviors.
-Depending on factors like safety, disruption to others, disruption to learning new skills, and your family’s values, you may decide sensory-seeking can occur in a more appropriate form, at some times but not others, or not at all.
+Because no two children are the same, every goal about treating these behaviors at home should adapt to that child and family’s needs.
+After observing your child, set a goal about how you’d like to change your child’s behaviors.
+Depending on factors like safety, disruption to others, disruption to learning new skills, and your family’s values, you may decide sensory seeking can occur:

 - Step Three: Decide on an intervention.
-If you’ve determined that your child’s sensory-seeking requires intervention, there are several options for addressing the behavior.
+If you’ve determined that your child is seeking sensory input which requires intervention, there are several options for addressing the behavior.
 Some of these include:

 - Make environmental accommodations.
-If something as simple as turning down music or dimming lights helps reduce the trigger, it’s a better solution than a complex intervention.
+If something as simple as turning down music or dimming lights helps reduce the trigger for your sensory seeker, it’s a better solution than a complex intervention.

-- Give access to sensory-seeking activities after learning activities in a ‘first…then…” format.
+- Give access to sensory activities after learning activities in a ‘first…then…” format.